zgndia/pwm-sqlite3/readme.md

+# About
+pwm-sqlite3 is a password manager that uses End to End Encryption (E2EE) that manages your login credentials securely.
+No one other than you including the program itself has access to that credentials.

 # Installation
-1. Clone this repo or install main.py and requirements.txt
+1. Clone this repo or download main.py and requirements.txt separately
 2. Install the libraries from requirements.txt with the specified versions.
 3. Run main.py